Gordon Polatnick's BigAppleJazz.Com

 To make it to the Monday night jam session at St. Nick's Pub by subway, get on the front of the A and get off at 145th St. As you exit the station to the left you're on 147th St., and if all your previous brainwashing about Harlem hasn't frozen you with panic, then mosey uptown a block and a half more and Vincent, Nelson and Maryanne will make you feel welcome indeed.

 In the existential space that exists between St. Nick's Pub and Blue Note are clubs like Zinc, 55 Bar, Jules, Fat Cat, and Detour which have the downtown hip thing down and often book some extraordinary music.
 Those clubs charge $0 - $15 and you can sometimes talk as the performers blow.
 (But don't talk too loudly if I'm sitting next to you trying to go into my jazz trance).
 Other fine clubs like Sweet Rhythm, Showman's, Knickerbockers, Lenox Lounge can be grouped flippantly into different pigeon holes, but there is one worth highlighting that stands tall: Smalls (183 W10th and 7th Ave.).
-(Now Defunct -- as of May 2003 -- check out their second coming at Fat Cat: 75 Christopher Street, (212) 675-7369).
+(Once Defunct -- as of May 2003 - now back with a whole new look-- check out their spiritual sister at Fat Cat: 75 Christopher Street, (212) 675-7369).

 This subterranean iconoclastic cauldron of steamy jazz stew is already a New York icon that has the potential of following The Factory and The Knitting Factory into the realm of genre- spawning if they play their notes right.
 A Smalls performance has that earthy, intelligent, righteous workshop feel that takes itself damn seriously -- which isn't a bad thing vis-à-vis the "Just Sell Out" nineties.
 The musicians who play there regularly are as serious about their composing and arranging as they are about their blowing.
 As the antidote to pop culture, they may eventually be responsible for a Village Renaissance.
 These may be heady notions, but the feel of the club itself is more tushy oriented -- if your timing is right, you can plant your can on a comfortable couch and swill free virgin drinks for ten hours till the jams end at eight AM.
 (Brown bags, and cigarettes are welcome).
 All this for the all ages price of ten dollars cash.